Six Questions With Of Virtue

 What do you find to be your greatest struggle when it comes to the music business?

 One of the biggest challenges in the musical climate today is staying relevant to your average listener and staying on top of social media.
-Every day, there are a flurry of new releases/songs/bands in general that are all competing for the same pieces of the pie and standing out can be a fairly daunting task.
+Every day, there is a flurry of new releases/songs/bands in general that are all competing for the same pieces of the pie and standing out can be a fairly daunting task.
 If you do not have the right content or not enough of it, you can become a flash in the pan and lose any momentum that touring, releases or anything you make public has done for you to that point.

 If you could only play ONE of your songs for the rest of your career, which one would it be?

 That is a hard one!
 I would say “Ghost Town” because that song was a turning point for where our band is heading and embodies everything we want to become.
 If I had to choose an old song, “So Nearly Free” would be the choice.
-The story being portrayed in the lyrics along with the more somber backdrop makes that one of my favorite songs to play in any set.
+The story is portrayed in the lyrics along with the more somber backdrop makes that one of my favorite songs to play in any set.

 Who do you consider your greatest influences?